2 Day Summer Minibus Tour: South Coast, Glacier Hike & Jokulsarlon with Optional Ice Cave

 Reynisfjara, the Black Sand Beach

 You also have the option to add Dragon Glass Katla Ice Cave as an extra for this tour.
-If you chose to do so, you’ll hop on our Super Jeep, put on your crampons and explore the stunning South Coast and Myrdalsjokull glacier.
-In this off-the-beaten-path tour to a natural ice cave underneath Katla volcano, you’ll admire the lunar landscapes, moss covered mountains and glaciers the South Coast of Iceland is so well known for, culminating in the mighty Dragon Glass Ice Cave, formed by the combination of fire and ice.
+In this off-the-beaten-path tour driven in a Super Jeep to a natural ice cave underneath Katla volcano, you’ll admire the lunar landscape, moss covered mountains and glaciers, and explore the mighty Dragon Glass Ice Cave.

 ✓ Seljalandsfoss waterfall